AirshipCMS/Docs/Product-Collection-Category-Template.md

 The following examples show how to render each property or field in items:

 ### Property: `id`
+This is the ID of the item given by Airship CMS.

 Example Markup:
 ```
 {{#each items}}